This section allows you to view all posts made by this member. Note that you can only see posts made in areas you currently have access to.

 There have been a phenomenal 6000 add-ons (tools for customising the browser) and 2000 more add-ons on the cards.

 Speaking about the absence of Hindi, and more surprisingly the presence of Gujarati and Punjabi versions, Chris Hofmann, a Mozilla spokesperson said that there were no selection criteria for the languages for Firefox.
 “All of our localisation efforts are purely volunteer-driven.
-Volunteer translate the software into their native languages,” Hoffman said.
+Volunteer translate the software into their native languages,†Hoffman said.

 It’s not that Mozilla hasn’t given Hindi a chance.
 In fact, if you visit the addons.mozilla.org website, you will find language packs for Hindi and Tamil.
 However, these packs need to be developed by ‘motivated’ individuals into the respective Firefox languages.

 “They (Gujarati and Punjabi) were not given any preference.
 As a free software project, anyone can access our source code and localize it in the language they choose.
 We have active community members working on Hindi and Tamil.
-They are not officially shipped as a version of Firefox yet, but these volunteers are working hard to get their translations ready for distribution.”
+They are not officially shipped as a version of Firefox yet, but these volunteers are working hard to get their translations ready for distribution.â€

 As far as Marathi is concerned, it doesn’t even have any language packs.
-“A group of volunteers are working on developing Marathi tools,” Hoffman added.
+“A group of volunteers are working on developing Marathi tools,†Hoffman added.

+Mozilla though admits that compared to other regions, its growth has lagged in India.
 However, Mozilla wants it to change.
 “We will work as much as possible with our Indian community members to make sure all of their needs are met as they prepare their translations for inclusion in our official release process.
-We are also actively reaching out to recruit people to work on localisations for Indian users,” Hoffman said.
+We are also actively reaching out to recruit people to work on localisations for Indian users,†Hoffman said.